makerdao/community/governance/polls/Budget Ratification Poll for Modify the Sustainable Ecosystem Scaling Core Unit Budget, SES-001 (MIP40c3-SP87) - November 14, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*The current budget for SES-001 is expiring 31-Jan-2023.
-This MIP creates a new budget stream for the Core Unit to continue operations through 31-Jan-2024.*
+*"The current budget for SES-001 is expiring 31-Jan-2023.
+This MIP creates a new budget stream for the Core Unit to continue operations through 31-Jan-2024".*

-*Changes & modifications from the current MIP40c3-SP55 3 budget MIP:*
+*"Changes & modifications from the current MIP40c3-SP55 3 budget MIP:"*
-*1/ SES-001 budget stream reduced by 45.26% (Speedy Operations Platform) or 53.47% (Standard Operations).*
+*"1/ SES-001 budget stream reduced by 45.26% (Speedy Operations Platform) or 53.47% (Standard Operations)".*

-- *2024 Budget Breakdown.*
+- *"2024 Budget Breakdown".*
-- *Removed Budget for the Grants Program.*
+- *"Removed Budget for the Grants Program".*
-- *Transition Budget for the Incubation Program.*
+- *"Transition Budget for the Incubation Program".*
-- *Updated Transaction.*
+- *"Updated Transaction".*
-- *Updated Smart Contract Implementation.*
+- *"Updated Smart Contract Implementation".*

-*2/ Addition of new sections to meet MIP4c2-SP19 1 amendment:*
+*"2/ Addition of new sections to meet MIP4c2-SP19 1 amendment:"*

-- *Budget Category Breakdown.*
+- *"Budget Category Breakdown".*
-- *Roadmap and Objective.*
+- *"Roadmap and Objective".*
-- *Summarising Value to MKR Holders.*
+- *"Summarising Value to MKR Holders".*
-- *Contingency Planning - Scenarios.*
+- *"Contingency Planning - Scenarios".*
-- *Return Excess Funds.*
+- *"Return Excess Funds".*
-- *Unwinding and Defunding.*
+- *"Unwinding and Defunding".*
-- *Proposal Parameters.*
+- *"Proposal Parameters".*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/247f11f556ad5b2be78525c7fa6c9966da76ecec/MIP40/MIP40c3-Subproposals/MIP40c3-SP87.md)